Good ACT Scores

 Even though they might not have quite the name recognition of schools like Harvard or Stanford, the best liberal arts colleges are just as competitive as the Ivy League and other top universities.
 Read on for the ACT scores of admitted students to some of the top liberal arts colleges in the United States.
 Keep in mind that these schools view applicants holistically; they’re interested in more than just your ACT score, and the vast majority of liberal arts colleges don’t have a minimum ACT score cutoff.

-Students who gain acceptance into Amherst College have an average ACT score of 33.
-Amherst has a 7:1 student-to-faculty ratio, and the average class size is 19, allowing for discussion-based learning and close relationships with professors and other students.
-It’s located in Amherst, Massachusetts, and offers 41 majors spanning the arts, sciences, social studies, and humanities.
-Accepted students in the Class of 2023 got an average ACT English score of 34, an average math score of 32, and a composite score of 33.
+Students who gain acceptance into Amherst College have an average ACT score of 34.
+Amherst has a 7:1 student-to-faculty ratio, and 88% of classes have fewer than 30 students, allowing for discussion-based learning and close relationships with professors and other students.
+It’s located in Amherst, Massachusetts, and offers 42 majors spanning the arts, natural sciences, social studies, and humanities.
+Accepted students in the Class of 2028 got an average ACT English score of 35, an average math score of 33, and an average composite score of 34.

-Students who gain acceptance into Pomona College have an ACT score between 33 and 35.
+The middle 50% of students who gain acceptance into Pomona College have an ACT score between 33 and 35.
 Pomona is located in Claremont, CA, not far from Los Angeles.
 It’s one of the Claremont Colleges, a consortium of five undergraduate colleges and two graduate schools within several blocks of each other that share a library and other resources.
 Pomona students can take courses at the other colleges in the consortium.
-There’s a big emphasis on undergraduate research at Pomona—even in students’ freshman year—and small class sizes (averaging about 15 students per class) encourage seminar-based learning over lectures.
+There’s a big emphasis on undergraduate research at Pomona—even in students’ freshman year—and small class sizes (averaging about 13 students per class) encourage seminar-based learning over lectures.

-Students who gain acceptance into Swarthmore College have an ACT score between 32 and 35.
+The middle 50% of students who gain acceptance into Swarthmore College have an ACT score between 33 and 34.
 Swarthmore is unique among liberal arts colleges in a couple of ways.
 First, it offers an engineering degree, which is a departure from the norm in a liberal arts education.
 Second, students’ first semester is essentially pass/fail.
 The classes you take go on your transcript, but your grades in the classes don’t.
 That allows students to sample a variety of classes without the fear that an unfamiliar subject will lower their GPA.
 Swarthmore is also one of the top producers of Fulbright scholars and students.
 It’s located in Swarthmore, Pennsylvania, not far from Philadelphia.
-It has an 8:1 student-to-faculty ratio, and 22.1% of its graduates go on to complete a doctoral program at some point in life.

-Students who gain acceptance into Wellesley College have an ACT score between 33 and 35.
+The middle 50% of students who gain acceptance into Wellesley College have an ACT score between 33 and 35.
 Wellesley is a women’s college in Wellesley, MA.
 It has programs with other nearby universities, allowing students to take classes (and even get degrees in conjunction with) Babson College, MIT, Brandeis University, and Olin College of Engineering.
-Wellesley boasts 50+ departmental and interdepartmental majors, and 97% of Wellesley graduates are employed or accepted into graduate school within the first six months of graduation.
+Wellesley boasts 50+ departmental and interdepartmental majors, and 94% of Wellesley graduates are employed or accepted into graduate school within the first six months of graduation.

-Students who gain acceptance into Williams College have an average ACT score between 34 and 35.
+The middle 50% of students who gain acceptance into Williams College have an ACT score between 33 and 35.
 Located in Williamstown, Massachusetts, Williams College has a 7:1 student-to-faculty ratio and 36 available majors offered through the college’s three academic branches: arts and humanities, social sciences, and science and mathematics.
-Graduate degrees are offered in art history and economics only.
-Williams has an 8% acceptance rate.
+Graduate degrees are offered in art history and development economics only.
+Williams has an 8.5% acceptance rate.

 Should I take the ACT more than once?

 Many students take the ACT multiple times.
-This allows them to combine their best score from each ACT subject into an ACT Superscore, which makes it very difficult to determine an average ACT Score.
-The best way to evaluate the competitiveness of your ACT score is by comparing it to the average score used by the colleges you are applying to instead of comparing yourself to the national average.
+This allows them to combine their best score from each ACT subject into an ACT Superscore.
+You can evaluate the competitiveness of your ACT score by comparing it to the average score used by the colleges you are applying to, instead of comparing yourself to the national average.

 How does ACT scoring work?

 The ACT is scored on a 1 to 36 scale in each section in 1-point increments.
 The four multiple-choice sections (English, Math, Reading, and Science) will all have raw scores provided separately.
-The raw scores are then converted to scale scores and are averaged to create your composite score.
-Your composite ACT score is rounded to the nearest whole number from 1 (lowest) to 36 (highest).
+Because of the 2025 test changes, your ACT composite score will now be an average of your English, Reading, and Math scores on a scale from 1 (lowest) to 36 (highest).

 The ACT’s relatively small scoring scale means that small improvements in your score can make a big difference in your percentile ranking (sometimes, a 1-point increase in your score can boost your percentile ranking by 5 points).
 Remember that on the ACT, you are NOT penalized for wrong answers.
 Understanding the scoring and knowing how to approach each section is an important part of doing your best on test day.